 As is the case with adults, adolescents also overestimate how well their asthma is controlled (Britto et al, 2011), and this inaccurate perception increases the likelihood of “hospitalisations, ED visits and missed days from school compared with those who have accurate perceptions” (Rhee et al, 2011).

 So what can you do to help manage your asthma?

 Young People with Asthma – Australia.

-Now you can have questions about your asthma answered by experts at any time.
+Keep up to date with the latest asthma research and information.
+Also, you can now have questions about your asthma answered by experts at any time.
 Simply ask via a post, or if you prefer, through the private message function.
 So log in and ask away on the page.